MicrosoftDocs/bot-docs/articles/v4sdk/skill-implement-consumer.md

 ### To use a delivery mode of expect replies

-The _skill dialog_ automates this process for you, but you can also use the _expect replies_ delivery mode without using the skill dialog.
-To do so:
+To use the _expect replies_ delivery mode:

 - Clone the activity from the turn context.
 - Set the _delivery mode_ property of the new activity to "ExpectReplies" before sending the activity from root bot to skill.